mrven/Blender-Texel-Density-Checker/docs/calculate_td.md

 ### Selected Faces (Edit mode only)

+Toggle to limit calculations to selected faces in Edit Mode.
+If Selected Faces is disabled, the operator processes the entire object.

 ### UV Space

+Show UV Soace percentages for selected faces or entire objects.

 ### Density

+Show average texel density for selected faces or entire objects.

 ### Calculate TD

+Calculates texel density for selected faces or entire objects.

 ### Calc -> Set Value

+Copy value from the calculated texel density field to the Set Value field.

 ### Calc -> Select Value (Edit mode only)

+Copy value from the calculated texel density field to the Select Value field.

 # Usage Examples